Sofianebouaziz1/xGEMM_Halide/README.md

 I then tried to install llvm 11.0.0 since this version does not require much memory space and is compatible with the capabilities of my computer.
 After installing llvm 11.0.0 no errors were detected and the installation was successful.

-Below, the instructions that allowed me to acquiring & building LLVM 11.0.0 :
+Below, the instructions that allowed me acquiring & building LLVM 11.0.0 :
 *  ```git clone --depth 1 --branch llvmorg-11.0.0 https://github.com/llvm/llvm-project.git```
 * ```
   cmake -DCMAKE_BUILD_TYPE=Release -DLLVM_ENABLE_PROJECTS="clang;lld;clang-tools-extra" \